-The Fellowship in Quality of Medical Products, sponsored by the USP Quality Institute, partners with Georgetown University Medical Center and Boston University.
+The Fellowship in Quality of Medical Products, sponsored by the USP Quality Institute, partners with Georgetown University Medical Center, Boston University and University College London.
 Through the fellowship program, the Quality Institute will develop and disseminate research addressing evidence gaps around quality medicines, ultimately strengthening awareness and understanding of the value of quality.

 Matthew Hassett, Ph.D.

 Research project: Investigating the link between SF artemisinin and the acceleration of resistance in P. falciparum

 Dr. Hassett’s doctoral research focused on mechanisms by which the malarial parasite develops resistance to therapies.
 His thesis work was highly interdisciplinary, and aided the understanding of drug resistance and identified novel potential drug targets for the next generation of antimalarial medicines.
 It was through this research that his interest in substandard and falsified antimalarial medicines and their impact on the spread of antimalarial drug resistance developed.
 Dr. Hassett has a Ph.D. in Chemistry from Georgetown University.

 Research project: Surveying the prevalence of poor-quality antibiotics in a specific region with high rates of antibiotic resistance (to be determined)

 Ms. Malchione most recently was a research specialist at the Georgetown University Center on Medical Product Access, Safety and Stewardship (COMPASS) studying the prevalence and distribution of a drug-resistant strain of E. coli in Asia.
 Ms. Malchione will enhance the knowledge and awareness of the epidemiology and impacts of substandard and falsified antimicrobials in high-risk areas.
 She has a Master of Science in Public Health Microbiology and Emerging Infectious Diseases from The George Washington University.

 Quality Institute Fellowship Mentors